-- 7.15 A key element of our transport strategy for the Adur area is to improve the performance of the A27 in Lancing.
-This means improvements that help to keep traffic moving in the short term, while plans are developed for more substantive improvements to come forward in the medium term that will reduce community severance and accidents, and ensure capacity is closer matched to demand.
-In order to facilitate the shift to electric vehicles and improve air quality, we will initially facilitate the introduction of on-street EV charging infrastructure in Shoreham where communities rely on on-street parking. - 7.16 Our strategy is to enable local living by making active travel increasingly realistic and attractive for short distance east-west journeys by increasing space for active travel on the important Upper Shoreham Road, A270 and A259 corridors.
-In the medium term we will develop additional priorities identified in the LCWIP and explore the potential for improved crossings of the A27 and West Coastway to address community severance and improve access to the South Downs and coast. - 7.17 As opportunities to provide dedicated space for shared transport are limited by land availability, our strategy is to use traffic signal technology to give priority to shared transport where services operate frequently such as the A259 corridor. - 7.18 Our strategy for improving transport network infrastructure will be supported by our approach to managing the road network through use of on-street parking and traffic management techniques to manage demand and improve air quality in Shoreham.
-This will be supported by the use of behavioural initiatives to tackle inappropriate use of unsuitable routes. - 7.19 In the long term once infrastructure for active travel and shared transport has been improved to cater for short distance trips, we will work with strategic partners to reconfigure West Coastway services to deliver faster rail services to Brighton and the Solent cities.
+- 7.16 A key element of our transport strategy for the Adur area is to improve the performance of the A27 in Lancing so it can perform its function as a strategic route.
+This means improvements that help to keep traffic moving in the short term, while plans are developed for more substantive improvements to come forward in the medium term that will reduce community severance and collisions, and ensure capacity is more closely matched to demand.
+Major A27 improvements will need to be designed to ensure that road capacity is not overprovided to avoid inducing traffic growth and take opportunities to enhance active travel and shared transport facilities.
+Alongside these improvements, our strategy will be to introduce interventions in Adur, particularly on local roads, to lock in the benefits of capacity gains on the strategic road network; for example, by allocating local road space to shared transport and/or active travel. - 7.17 In order to facilitate the shift to electric vehicles and improve air quality, we will initially facilitate the introduction of on-street EV charging infrastructure in Shoreham where our analysis indicates that communities are most reliant on on-street parking, followed by other areas.
+In areas where there are AQMA's such as Shoreham and Southwick, we will work with partners to explore potential solutions (i.e. engineering or behavioural initiatives) and deliver Air Quality Action Plans. - 7.18 Our strategy is to enable local living by making active travel increasingly realistic and attractive for short distance east-west journeys by increasing space for active travel on the important A259 corridor as development comes forward.
+In the medium and long term, we will work in partnership to identify and develop additional priorities in the LCWIP.
+We will also explore the potential for improved crossings of the A27 and West Coastway to address community severance and improve access to the South Downs and coast. - 7.19 As opportunities to provide dedicated space for shared transport are limited by land availability, our strategy is to use traffic signal technology to give priority to shared transport where services operate frequently such as the A259 corridor. - 7.20 Our strategy for improving transport network infrastructure will be supported by our approach to managing the road network through use of on-street parking and traffic management techniques to manage demand and improve air quality in Shoreham.
+This will be supported by the use of behavioural initiatives to tackle inappropriate use of unsuitable routes. - 7.21 In the long term once infrastructure for active travel and shared transport has been improved to cater for short distance trips, we will work with strategic partners to reconfigure West Coastway services to deliver faster rail services to Brighton and the Solent cities.

-Short term (2022-27) priorities for the Adur area
+Short term (2022-27) priorities for the Adur area (excluding SDNP)

-- On-street electric vehicle charging infrastructure in Shoreham - A27 Worthing and Lancing improvements (including active travel facilities) - Active Travel Fund scheme Shoreham - Air Quality Action Plan measures in Shoreham and Southwick
+- On-street electric vehicle charging infrastructure in Shoreham - A27 Worthing and Lancing improvements (including active travel facilities) - Air Quality Action Plan measures in Shoreham and Southwick

-Medium term (2027-32) priorities for the Adur area
+Medium term (2027-32) priorities for the Adur area (excluding SDNP)

-- A259 Shoreham to Brighton cycle route (timing dependent on development)

-- A27 Worthing and Lancing major scheme

-- Active travel crossings of A27 and West Coastway

-- Lancing and Sompting cycle routes
+- A259 Shoreham to Brighton cycle route (timing dependent on development) - A27 Worthing and Lancing major scheme - Active travel crossings of A27 and West Coastway - Lancing and Sompting cycle routes - Active travel route priorities - On-street electric vehicle charging infrastructure in remaining areas

-- LCWIP priorities

-• On-street electric vehicle charging infrastructure in remaining areas

-Long term (2032-36) priorities for the Adur area
+Long term (2032-36) priorities for the Adur area (excluding SDNP)

-- LCWIP priorities
+- Active travel route priorities

 - Reconfigured West Coastway service

-- Potential local highway capacity improvements (subject to need)
+- Potential local highway improvements (subject to need)